matyasselmeci/docs/docs/data/xrootd/install-standalone.md

 ### Optional configuration

-The following configuration steps are optional and will likely not be required for setting up a small site.
+The following configuration steps are optional.
 If you do not need any of the following special configurations, skip to [the section on using XRootD](#using-xrootd).